MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

     local:MvxBind="Progress Generosity" />
 ```

-  - We'll add a `TextView` to display the `Tip` that results from the calculation:
+  - Now for a last step, add a `TextView` to display the final `Tip` result:

 ```xml
 <TextView